 Overview

 If you've got an uncompromising desire for top-notch bread and pastries, you're probably well aware of Baker Bleu's exploits.
-However, getting a taste just got a little easier, with the launch of a fourth location in Cremorne, just a short stroll from Richmond Station.
-Whether you're an office worker in the area or simply don't mind taking a detour for a special bite, this central spot is ideal for breakfast on the go, lunch with friends or an afternoon pick-me-up.
+Whether you're an office worker in the area or simply don't mind taking a detour for a special bite, the bakery's central spot in Cremorne, just a short stroll from Richmond Station, is ideal for breakfast on the go, lunch with friends or an afternoon pick-me-up.

 Inside, the all-day dining menu features the bakery's cult sandwiches, Roman-style pizzas and an assortment of freshly made pastries.
 Meanwhile, a selection of new additions brings a fresh element to the new digs.
-Tuck into a range of breakfast ficelles featuring salami, provolone and pickles or make a sweet start to the day with challah french toast with whipped ricotta and fresh fig.
+Tuck into a range of breakfast ficelles featuring salami, provolone and pickles or make a sweet start to the day with the likes of challah French toast with whipped ricotta and fresh fig, depending on what's seasonally available.

 Past visitors to Baker Bleu will have certainly recognised the bakery's appreciation for good design.
 The Cremorne store is no different, with Melbourne-based studio IF Architecture coming on board to shape a space with seating for 20 and a nifty central table where customers can browse merch and artisanal products from local makers.
 Rich in textural details, materials like American oak, aluminium and stainless steel evoke the rustic charm of traditional breadmaking.